ChanthMiao/ghc-wiki-mirror/Sharing-Closure-Environments-in-STG.md

 ```
 Since `f` does not appear free in `Q`, we could garbage collect its environment after it is used in the case-expression.
 However, using this particular shared closure we must keep around all of `f`'s environment following the case. `d` is not required by `g` but we cannot garbage collect it; therefore, we have a space leak.

+3. Should we share an environment with a closure created in a particular branch of a case-expression?
+This is not so clear.
+If we do, then with Analysis 2 (below) we can get a 4.1% decrease in allocations in the `event` test from nofib; however, we see a 0.8% increase in the programs `last-piece` and `solid`.
+If we do not, then the best we have is a 3.3% decrease in allocations for `mate`.

 ### Analysis 1 (Unimplemented)

 Another example of a shared closure structure is found in the discussion of [#14461](https://gitlab.haskell.org/ghc/ghc/-/issues/14461) and which notices where: